6LoWPAN#

 The frame starts with 2 IPHC bytes, where the first byte is the LoWPAN

 dispatch byte.
-Therefore the first byte starts with 011
+Therefore the first byte starts with 011 to indicate

 IPHC compression.
 The remaining bits specify the IPv6 compression.